 If the SDF Filter contains one or more (S)RTP Multiplexed Media Identification Information instances, a user plane packet shall be considered to match the SDF Filter if it matches (at least) one (S)RTP Multiplexed Media Identification Information instance, and the other parameters of the SDF filter information.

 A user plane packet shall be considered to match one (S)RTP Multiplexed Media Identification Information instance, if it matches all the components present in the (S)RTP Multiplexed Media Identification Information.
-An (S)RTP Multiplexed Media Identification Information instance shall be tried to be matched against:

-- (S)RTCP packets only, if the instance contains the RTCP Packet Type;

-- (S)RTP packets only, if the instance contains the PT; and

-- (S)RTP packets and (S)RTCP packets, if the instance contains neither the RTCP Packet Type nor the PT.
+NOTE Y: An (S)RTP Multiplexed Media Identification Information instance can match (S)RTCP packets only (if the instance contains the RTCP Packet Type), (S)RTP packets only (if the instance contains the Payload Type), or both (S)RTP and (S)RTCP packets (if the instance contains neither the RTCP Packet Type nor the Payload Type).

+NOTE Z: RTP/RTCP endpoints that multiplex (S)RTP and (S)RTCP into the same IP traffic flow are expected to obey the constraints explained in IETF RFC 5761 [90] not to create conflicts between the RTP Payload Type and RTCP Packet Type values.

 Multiple instances of (S)RTP Multiplexed Media Identification Information should not overlap each other in a same SDF Filter.
 For instance, an SDF Filter may contain a first (S)RTP Multiplexed Media Identification Information instance for RTCP traffic containing "SSRC 1" and an RTCP Packet Type, and a second (S)RTP Multiplexed Media Identification Information instance for RTP traffic containing "SSRC 1" and a PT, but should not contain the first aforementioned instance (for RTCP traffic) with a second instance that would only contain "SSRC 1" since the second instance would then be used for matching RTP and RTCP traffic and would match all RTCP packets with "SSRC 1" regardless of the RTCP packet type (thus overlapping with the first instance applying to "SSRC 1" and a specific RTCP Packet Type).

 When an IP traffic flow is multiplexed with different media flows that are transported in (S)RTP, or (S)RTCP that controls the (S)RTP transmission, and different QoS handling requirements need to be applied for (S)RTP and (S)RTCP packets for the media flows from the same SSRC, the SMF may provision different PDRs with different precedence where e.g., the PDR with higher precedence contains a SDF Filter with the (S)RTP Multiplexed Media Identification Information having an SSRC and RTCP Packet Type(s) to match the RTCP packets from the SSRC (with the RTCP Packet Types to be matched), and the PDR with lower precedence contains a SDF Filter with the (S)RTP Multiplexed Media Identification Information having an SSRC only to match the RTP packets from the SSRC.

-Editor's note: The encoding of the (S)RTP Multiplexed Media Identification Information needs alignment with CT3/CT1 and is FFS.